Carreau/phd-dissertation/parts/part1.rst

     incompressible material (:math:`\nu \neq 0.5`) this con be seen as the conservation of volume of the material.

-The sheer modulus is it defined by :
+The shear modulus is it defined by :

 .. math::